 More Tips from a Judge: Try It and Tweak It

-Try It – Once you’ve got a model, it’s time to test it out.
-You can try it out first, but then you’ll want to have others test it too.
-Ask friends, teachers, parents, and neighbors to try your invention.
+Try It - Once your prototype is finished, ask friends, teachers, parents, and neighbors to try it.
+It’s even better if you ask people you interviewed in the Think it step or someone who is affected by the health challenge you’re trying to solve.
 What do they like?
-What suggestions do they have for making it better?
-Be sure to write down what they say about your invention so you have good notes for the next step of the process.
+What suggestions do they have for making your invention better?
+Be sure to write down what they say about your invention so you have helpful notes for the next step of the process.

 Past young inventors have shared their “try it” results as data tables, quotes from testers/interviews and even as videos of the testing process.
 In your presentation, show that you put time into testing what you created and having others give feedback too.